twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/lookPath.md

 an empty string.

-`lookPath` is not hermetic: its return value depends on the state of the environment and the filesystem at the moment the template is executed.
+`lookPath` is not hermetic: its return value depends on the state of the environment and the file system at the moment the template is executed.
 Exercise caution when using it in your templates.

 The return value of the first successful call to `lookPath` is cached, and